Mockingjay: The Hunger Games, Book 3

 Is it any good?

-Trilogy fans won't return to the Hunger Games area in this finale, but there's plenty of action to draw readers in (including a few arena-like surprises when fighting hits the Capitol) and plenty of twists to keep you wondering how it will all end.
+Trilogy fans won't return to the Hunger Games arena in this finale, but there's plenty of action to draw readers in and plenty of twists to keep you wondering how it will all end.
 Plus, Collins continues to add depth to the series, asking readers to consider what's justified in war or to maintain order in societies.
 She adds so many shades of gray -- how propaganda is used to sway people and what it means to be seen as a symbol more than a person -- that readers will be left with plenty of food for thought.

 Katniss is still the tormented, conflicted character who doesn't see herself as a hero figure.
 This amps up the melodrama at times -- and so does her love triangle.
 Who will she choose?
 Team Gale or Team Peeta?
 And, yes, she does finally decide.